Search-optimized content preview

 - Follow your installer's traffic and furniture timeline.

-- Keep indoor humidity reasonably stable.
+- Keep indoor humidity reasonably stable, ideally around 35 to 55 percent.

 - Clean gently with dry microfiber first.